octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

     self.data.raffle_is_open = True
 ```

 An entrypoint is a method of the contract class and is always preceded by the keyword `@sp.entry_point`.
-It can take on several parameters.
+It can take several parameters.
 In our case, the first entrypoint we use, is called `open_raffle` and does the following:

-- With `sp.verify()` or `sp.verify_equal()` we check that a statement is true or if it return an error message (more info at [Checking a Condition](https://smartpy.io/reference.html#_checking_a_condition)).
+- With `sp.verify()` or `sp.verify_equal()`, we check that a statement is true or if it returns an error message (more info at [Checking a Condition](https://smartpy.io/reference.html#_checking_a_condition)).
 Here we check four statements :

   1. The address that calls the entrypoint must be the administrator one indicated in the storage.
 We compare here `sp.source` and `self.data.admin`.
      > `sp.sender` is the address that calls the current entrypoint.